ZeitgeberH/patchview/docs/installation.rst

     (patchview) $ patchview

-or in a python enviroment:
+or in a python environment:

 .. code-block:: python